redis/docs/content/integrate/redis-data-integration/ingest/data-pipelines/data-type-handling.md

 - org.apache.kafka.connect.data.Decimal
 - org.apache.kafka.connect.data.Time

-These types are currently **not** supported and will return "Unsupported Error":
+These types are **not** supported and will return "Unsupported Error":

 - io.debezium.time.interval

-All other values will be treated as plain String.
+All other values are treated as plain strings.

 For more information, see [a full list of source database values conversion]({{<relref "/integrate/redis-data-integration/reference/data-types-conversion">}}).